mushroomfire/torchnep/README.md

 torchrun --standalone --nproc_per_node=4 run_train.py    # 4 GPUs on this node
 ```

-`--standalone` lets torchrun pick a free local port; no rendezvous configuration needed for one node.
-Plain `python run_train.py` will **not** work for the sharded entry point.

 ### Multi-GPU, multi-node (SLURM) — `train_nep_sharded` + sbatch

 For 1 node × N GPUs, use the `torchrun --standalone --nproc_per_node=N run_train.py`